digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 cAdvisor
 ~~~~~~~~
 Container Advisor (cAdvisor) provides an overview of CPU, memory, disk, and network utilization for each of the Docker containers.
 It works by querying the `Docker Engine API <https://docs.docker.com/engine/api/>`_ to get these statistics for each container.
-This avoids layering the containers with a utility to perform these functions.
+This lets you avoid layering the containers with a utility to perform these functions.

 `https://github.com/google/cadvisor <https://github.com/google/cadvisor>`_